unofficial-protonmail-desktop/application/README.md

 ##### Known bugs

 * Pantheon Tray not working
-* Notifications not working while the Inbox is not selected
+* Config plugin not working correctly
-* App won't build on OS X or Linux
+*
 ## Running the App

 ### Executables

-You can find newer, buggier executables [here](https://github.com/BeatPlus/Protonmail/tree/executables).
+You can find build lates buggier executables using commands below.
 More stable, older executables can be found [here](https://github.com/BeatPlus/Protonmail/releases).

 ### Compiling from source
 The installer is provided by *electon-builder*.